WebKit/Speedometer/resources/todomvc/architecture-examples/lit-complex/README.md

 This application embeds the Lit implementation of the TodoMVC application in a static UI shell that mimics a complex web page.

-Please refer tto the [Lit README.md](../lit/README.md) for more information on the Lit TodoMVC implementation.
+Please refer to the [Lit README.md](../lit/README.md) for more information on the Lit TodoMVC implementation.

 Please refer to the [big-dom-generator README.md](../../big-dom-generator/README.md) for more information on the UI shell.